germangar/whook/README.md

 The EXCHANGE field is self explanatory.
 Valid exchange names are: "kucoinfutures" and "bitget".<br>
 The password field is required by Kucoin and Bitget but other exchanges may or may not use it.<br>

-The code allows to configure a Binance spot account, but it is not supported yet.
-It will bug out if you try to use it.

 ###  HOW TO SET UP ###